fullstackreact/google-maps-react/README.md

 })(MapContainer)
 ```

-Alternatively, the `GoogleApiWrapper` Higher-Order component can be configured by passing a function that will be called with whe wrapped component's `props` and should returned the configuration object.
+Alternatively, the `GoogleApiWrapper` Higher-Order component can be configured by passing a function that will be called with the wrapped component's `props` and should returned the configuration object.

 ```javascript
 export default GoogleApiWrapper(